 In the highly competitive world of SEO, it’s hard to know if you’re getting a fair deal, especially when it comes to assessing something that we can’t always clearly see for ourselves.

-If you have any doubt about whether your SEO is working (whether you did it yourself or you paid a professional to do it), you can use these 12 common problems and solutions in order to start rectifying any potentially mistakes that have been made.
+If you have any doubt about whether your SEO is working (whether you did it yourself or you paid a professional to do it), you can use these 12 common problems and solutions in order to start rectifying any potential mistakes that have been made.

 1. You’re Not Spending Enough Money